Resume PDF or Word: The Best File Format in 2024

 • TXT (Plain Text)

-Your best option for a resume: PDF, Word, Google Doc, or TXT?
+Your best option for a resume: PDF or Word?

-You’ll find plenty of Word, Google Doc, and PDF resume examples available online, although we recommend consulting with a professional resume writer before you decide to use them.
-That’s because many of them are more style than substance and aren’t suited to being scanned by an Applicant Tracking System.
-Such templates may do your application more harm than good!
+You’ll find plenty of Word and PDF resume examples available online that include Microsoft Word, PDF, Google Docs, or TXT, although we recommend consulting with a professional resume writer before you decide to use any of them.
+That’s because many of these can be more style than substance and simply aren’t suited to being scanned by the applicant tracking systems used by organizations.
+Such templates may do your application more harm than good.

 When you’re considering which file format to use for your resume, bear in mind that each format is best suited to different purposes.